calmdocs/dblocker/README.md

     }
     fmt.Println(files)

-    // Allow user 123 to update a database entry using RWGetDB.
+    // Allow user 123 to update a database entry using RWGetDBx.
-    // No concurrent access to the database for that user is permitted. err = updateFileName(ctx, userID, fileID, fileName)
+    // No concurrent access to the database for that user is permitted. err = updateFileName(ctx, userID, oldFileName, newFileName)
     if err != nil {
         panic(err)
     }